ikushum/ikushum-portfolio/content/journals/make-spa-seo-friendly-without-ssr.md

 ---
 title: Making Vue/Nuxt apps Search Engine friendly without SSR
-description: The concept of pre-rendering is not much highlighted in the Nuxt documentation
+description: Sometimes, deploying a frontend app with a separate server just for the sake of SEO reasons is a huge overkill.
 image: 1.jpeg
 author: Ishan Subedi
 ---